alegs-a/bears-ink/README.md

 ### 10.1 Data Security and Privacy

-On the side of data security and privacy, the only user data collected by the game board is the specific moves everyone makes in the context of a game.
+The only user data collected by the game board is the specific moves made by players in the context of a game.
 This data is not personally-identifying information, and is stored exclusively in volatile memory, so is erased when the power switch is flipped off.